antoine3000/dok-antoine/content/2020-05-13-molding-casting/2020-05-14-multiple-oloids/_index.md

 # Fabrication

 Now that the files are ready, let's play with this reproduction technique.
-The first step will be to mill the negative mold, then mold the positive mold from it, to finally be able to cast the oloid shape I designed in various materials.
+The first step will be to mill the positive mold, then mold the negative mold from it, to finally be able to cast the oloid shape I designed in various materials.

-## Milling the negative mold
+## Milling the positive mold

-The negative mold is made out of a block of wax.
+The positive mold is made out of a block of wax.
 The wax is soft enough to allow a high accurancy and can easily be re-used multiple times.

 ![File-A-Wax block](wax-block.jpg)